0xzre/FFP_eth/README.md

 ![image](./media/ffp-home.png)

+folders
-api: api for offchain oracle
+1. api: api for offchain oracle
-ffp_web: web for FFP client
+2. ffp_web: web for FFP client
-offchain-oracle: offchain oracles connecting api and onchain oracle
+3. offchain-oracle: offchain oracles connecting api and onchain oracle
-sc: Oracle and FFP Smart Contract
+4. sc: Oracle and FFP Smart Contract

 Steps:
 1. Initialize network with Kurtosis or Hardhat for dev.
 Get the private kesy and addresses for the wallets